Devils Lake, North Dakota: Transportation

 Amtrak, the U.S. national passenger rail system, serves Devils Lake, operating its Empire Builder daily in both directions between Chicago and Seattle and Portland, Oregon.
 SkyWest Air Lines also operates two flights daily to the Devils Lake Municipal Airport from Denver International Airport.

+Local dial-a-ride transit service is provided by Devils Lake Transit.
+The service operates 7:35am to 5:00pm on weekdays for a standard fare of $3.00.